SindhiaBhanu-C/Linkedin-Job-Analysis/README.md

 ## Tableau
 1. Using the cleaned up data tables we created dashboards for analysis that the user can make use of.
+2. Due to reasons the Tableau file is not made public.
+If interested feel free to contact me via linkedin at https://www.linkedin.com/in/sindhia-bhanu05/